 How to swim to safety if they were to accidentally fall into a swimming pool.

-How to hold onto the side of the pool, pull themselves out, or get out at the steps or ladder.
+How to hold onto the side of the pool, pull themselves out, or walk their hands down to get out at the steps or ladder.

 They will retrieve objects in about 4 feet of water.